Date

 Period: Sep

-Assesses changes in the cost of living by measuring changes in the prices of consumer items.
-The CPI is the headline inflation figure that indicates the strength of domestic inflationary pressures.
-Simply put, inflation reflects a decline in the purchasing power of the Euro in Germany , where each Euro buys fewer goods and services.
-CPI is the most popular way to measure changes in purchasing power.
-The report tracks changes in the price of a basket of goods and services that a typical German household might purchase.
-An increase in the index indicates that it takes more Euros to purchase this same set of basic consumer items.
+National Consumer Price Index (CPI) is the key gauge for inflation in Japan.
+Simply put, inflation reflects a decline in the purchasing power of the Yen, where each Yen buys fewer goods and services.
+In terms of measuring inflation, CPI is the most obvious way to quantify changes in purchasing power.
+The report tracks changes in the price of a basket of goods and services that a typical Japanese household might purchase.
+An increase in the index indicates that it takes more Yen to purchase this same set of basic consumer items.